camillevalat/Abcd5-website/README.md

 ## Budgets

-Welcome aboard, investors!
-You're about to explore the world of movie budgeting.
-Ready to see how smart investments in the film industry can turn into box office gold?
+Welcome aboard investors!
+You're about to explore the fascinating world of movie budgeting.
+Ready to see how investments in the film industry can turn into box office gold?
 Let's decode the budgeting secrets.
-Our dive into budget data reveals a crucial lesson: it's not about how much you spend, but how you spend it.
-Smart allocation can make the difference between a blockbuster and a bust.
-It's about striking that perfect balance between various production aspects.
+Our deep dive into budget data reveals a crucial lesson: it's not about how much you spend, but how you spend it.

 ### Trends in Movie Budgets Over Time

 The film industry has witnessed a remarkable transformation over the decades.
-One of the most telling indicators of this evolution is the trend in movie budgets.
-This journey delves into how movie budgets have changed over time, painting a picture of an industry that's constantly pushing its financial frontiers.
+One of the most telling indicators of this evolution is the trend in movie budgets.It shows how movie budgets have ballooned over time, depicting an industry that's constantly pushing its financial frontiers.

 <p align="center">
   <img src="./assets/img/budget-graph1.png" width="60%">
 </p>

-In the initial frames of our analysis, we encounter a period of modesty and constraint.
+In the initial frames of our analysis, we encounter a period of constraint.
 Prior to the 1980s, the world of cinema was marked by relatively low and less variable budgets.
-This era reflects a time when the industry was perhaps more restrained, both in terms of financial resources and the scope of cinematic ambitions.
+This era reflects a time when the industry was more restrained, both in terms of financial resources and the scope of cinematic ambitions.

 As we move into the era of the 1980s, the plot takes a turn.
 Our scatter plot  reveals a significant uptick in movie budgets.
 This period marks the onset of an era where the scales of movie production expanded, mirroring the growing appetite for more ambitious cinematic experiences.

 Alongside the rising budgets, we observe an intriguing subplot: an increase in the variability of these budgets.
 This trend points to a diversifying industry, where films range from modest indie projects to colossal blockbusters.
 The hexbin plot further illustrates this, highlighting the growing density of movie productions over time, especially post-1980s.